tezos-checker/checker/monolithic/docs/burrow-state-liquidations.md

 #### Case 2A: `collateral < creation_deposit`
 We cannot replenish the creation deposit.
 * We send all the remaining collateral to be auctioned off for kit
-* We reset and "deactivate" the burrow:
+* We deactivate the burrow:
   ```
   active                = false
   collateral            = 0
-  outstanding           = 0
-  collateral_at_auction = 0
+  collateral_at_auction = collateral_at_auction + tez_to_auction
   ```

-**NOTE**: I assume that the system shall burn the kit it receives from selling the tez right away. **TODO**: That's not necessarily correct, see discussion here: https://github.com/tzConnectBerlin/huxian/pull/10/files/5b6e4a6d47e42a6994c4b0daf03c793082b25e2a#r518695279.
+**NOTE**: Though we deactivate the burrow, we do not reset everything.
+It is still possible for owners to deposit more tez (which would go first into refilling the creation deposit), or claim slices that have been sent off to auctions.
+If the burrow reaches a state where it is deactivated _**and**_ there is no more collateral left in auctions, then (when the last slice is collected) we simply reset `outstanding_kit` to zero.

 #### Case 2B: `collateral >= creation_deposit`
 We can replenish the creation deposit, and this is the first thing we do: